PoisotLab/ms_straight_lines/manuscript.md

 hand, also produced unrealistic results but for small networks only: more than 20% were unrealistic for networks comprising less than 12 and 7 species, respectively.
 Only the flexible links model, by design, never failed to predict numbers of links between $S-1$ and $S^2$.
-It must be noted that the differences between the realism of predictions are most common in the shaded area of +@fig:real_predict, which represents 90% of the empirical data we used to fit the model; therefore, the part of the richness gradients on which models agree matter little, since there are virtually no networks observed here.
+It must be noted that unrealistic predictions are most common in the shaded area of +@fig:real_predict, which represents 90% of the empirical data we used to fit the model; therefore it matters little that models agree for large $S$, since there are virtually no such networks observed.

 ![**Only the flexible link model makes realistic predictions for small communities.** Here we show the proportion of posterior predictions from each of